LakshmyCJ/Spotify-Song-Popularity-Prediction/README.md

-# Spotify-Song-Popularity-Prediction
-This project involves developing models to predict song popularity and optimize Spotify’s recommendation system to enhance user engagement.
+This project explores Spotify track data to predict song popularity using machine learning techniques.
+Audio features such as danceability, energy, loudness, acousticness, tempo, and valence were analyzed to understand their influence on listener engagement and popularity.